ub-cse510eth-sp25/project-plotter/README.md

 - [Zeptoforth](https://github.com/tabemann/zeptoforth)

 ## Hardware
-- Mini - RepRap Arduino-Mega-Compatible Motherboard (a.k.a.
-Mini-Rambo)
-- Raspberry Pi Pico 2 (RP2350)
+- Home brew motherboard using the Raspberry Pi Pico 2 (RP2350) and A4988 stepper motor drivers.
-- Lulzbot Mini
+- Parts and frame from a Lulzbot Mini 3d Printer

 ## Compiling/Running
 After cloning the repo run the following command: